What You’ll Learn 🎥

 SIRIUS connection example

-In this picture, you see a typical SIRIUS measurement instrument, consisting of one SBOX unit (integrated PC) on the bottom and one SIRIUS slice on top (from the rear side).
+In the image, you can see a typical SIRIUS measurement system, consisting of: One SBOX unit (an integrated PC) on the bottom one SIRIUS slice on top (rear view shown)

-The camera is directly connected to the Gigabit-LAN port.
-The second cable to the camera contains the power (from SBOX Power out) and the trigger, connected to the SYNC port of the SIRIUS slice.
-The camera frames are now in perfect sync with the analog data acquired by Dewesoft.
+The camera is connected directly to the Gigabit LAN port.
+A second cable provides power (from the SBOX Power Out port) and connects the trigger line to the SYNC port of the SIRIUS slice.
+This ensures the camera frames are perfectly synchronized with the analog data acquired by Dewesoft.

 Connecting multiple cameras

-If you need to connect more than one camera, there is a special CAM-BOX2 available, which consists of:
+If you need to connect more than one camera, a dedicated unit called CAM-BOX2 is available, which includes:

 wide-range voltage input (9-36V)